Darlene's Daydream Café

 TWO COUNTRY COWBOYS BEING FREE

 (THEY laugh and dance.
 The dance becomes seductive.
 DARLENE enters and stands near the door.
-BILLY and DRIFTER kiss.
+CODY and DRIFTER kiss.
 DARLENE moves into the room.)

-DARLENE: Well...
+DARLENE: Well . . .
 This one's a real toad-strangler.
-Billy go find a bucket.
+Cody go find us a bucket.
 We got a leaky roof.

 (WILLIE enters followed by PATTY.)